 - John Carroll is respected for its fall drama production, spring musical, Marching Band, Honors Chorus, Chamber Choir, Men’s and Women’s Choir, and jazz band.

-- Student use of laptops, notebooks, iPads, and other approved electronic devices allowed.
+- Student use of laptops, Chromebooks, iPads, and other approved electronic devices allowed.

-- Apple Lab for Journalism, Graphic Design and Yearbook classes.
+- Mac lab for Journalism, Graphic Design and Yearbook classes.

 A DIVERSE COMMUNITY